Handling False Alarms

 Ignored Protection Type

-If you select Basic web protection for Ignored Protection Type, specify the following parameters:
+If you select Basic web protection for Ignored WAF Protection, select one of the following for Ignored Protection Type:

 Attack type